Netflix/clove/README.md

 TODO

-See all the available program options by running:
+You can list all the available program options by running:

 ```bash
 python -m training --help